Angus-Developer/lowEloEngine/README.md

 <br>

 ## How to run
 Download the .zip from the latest release.
-After unzipping, run `ChessMain.py` and enjoy versing my engine
+After unzipping, enter `pip install -r requirements.txt` into the terminal to install the required python package.
+Then run `ChessMain.py` and enjoy versing my engine